-S = Sikhism.
+SIKHISM is another religion founded in India that is considered separate from Hinduism.
 It began in 1469 under the influence of both Hinduism and Islam.
 It is monotheistic, and seeks to experience God through meditating on his name.
 Living a moral life overcomes bad karma and leads to escape from rebirths.
 The word “Sikh” means “a learner.”
 They are identified by the white turbans, and were used by the British as soldiers during the world wars.

-More detail about Hinduism itself.
-There is an underlying self that persists through the reincarnations.
-Your life consists of fulfilling your role in your caste at each stage of life, and to take part in the festivals honoring the gods of your locality.
-Three major divine figures are Brahma, Shiva, and Vishnu, the creator-god who has taken on many forms (avatars), notably Rama and Krishna.
+For many Hindus, life consists of fulfilling your role in your caste at each stage of life, and to take part in the festivals honoring the gods of your locality.
+Two gods worshipped by many are Shiva and Vishnu, a god who has taken on many forms (avatars), notably Rama and Krishna.

 Both began around the 500’s BC, but both claimed to be based on more ancient traditions.
 Confucius was interested in good government, while Daoism stressed finding contentment in a life uninvolved with government and going with the flow of nature.